phil-stt/drf-project/test.md

 # WatchMate

 ## Description
-Watchmate is a headless app designed to create, update and publish movie watchlists and user reviews similar to IMDb.
-It was built using Django Rest Framework, and provides a fully functional API with access control, throttling, and simple token authentication.
+Watchmate is an example of a headless app designed to create, update and publish movie watchlists and user reviews similar to IMDb.
+It was built using Django Rest Framework and provides a fully functional API with access control, throttling, automated test scripts, and simple token authentication.

 ## Table of Contents (Optional)